xcross20/ML_system_example/README.md

 ##  For Technical Evaluation

-Hiring managers and technical reviewers can assess:
+I designed this readme so hiring managers and technical reviewers can assess my skills in:

 - **Systems thinking** and architectural design capabilities
+- **Data Analysis** and engineering skills
 - **Production engineering** skills and best practices
 - **Business acumen** and ROI-focused development approach
 - **Professional standards** for data privacy and IP protection